DrDaveTurner/HPC-User/episodes/r.md

 R is a high level programming language with an extremely rich set of internal functions and add-on packages for statistical analysis and other scientific programming.
-It is an interpretive language and therefore the performance is not great.
-While there are ways to write R code that performs better, it does take more work than in other languages due to the many performance pitfalls inherent in the language, and often you have to use sift through the external packages to find ones that work well for your needs.
+It is an interpretive language and therefore the raw performance is not great.
+While there are ways to write R code that performs better, it does take more work than in other languages due to the many performance pitfalls inherent in the language, and often you have to sift through the the many external packages to find ones that work well for your needs.
 This section will try to
 identify those pitfalls and present higher-performing alternatives.